-An interactive or media element has been excluded from this version of the text.
+An interactive H5P element has been excluded from this version of the text.
 You can view it online here:

-An interactive or media element has been excluded from this version of the text.
+An interactive H5P element has been excluded from this version of the text.
 You can view it online here:

 In addition to the videos above, HHMI Biointeractive CRISPR Cas-9 Mechanism and Applications interactive is a great illustration!